BazlTech/nut-upsd/README.md

 ## Docker Deployment Extra Required Steps
 #### Privileged Access
 Most other nut-upsd images in the docker hub repo have you run the container in privileged mode.
 Using more restrictive device mappings is more secure.
 You may or may not have to adjust this.
-Running `docker exec container_name nut-scanner -U` within the container will tell you exactly what bus it is on.
+Running `docker exec container_name nut-scanner -U` will tell you exactly what bus it is on.
 Just make sure that matches what is in your device mapping in your docker-compose file.

 #### VENDORID and PRODUCTID